fastapi/fastapi/docs/en/docs/tutorial/security/first-steps.md

     In that case, **FastAPI** also provides you with the tools to build it.

 When we create an instance of the `OAuth2PasswordBearer` class we pass in the `tokenUrl` parameter.
-This parameter contains the URL from which the client (the frontend running in the user's browser) sends the `username` and `password` in order to get a token.
+This parameter contains the URL that the client (the frontend running in the user's browser) will use to send the `username` and `password` in order to get a token.

 ```Python hl_lines="6"
 {!../../../docs_src/security/tutorial001.py!}